rmormando/MiniProject/README.md

 > TXT file used by R and then written to the log file

+You will also need to download all of the sequences from NCBI's nucleotide database for the entire Betaherpesvirinae subfamily.
+This file is about 151MB long (too large to include in the repo) but is necessary for BLAST to work.

+You can follow this link (https://www.ncbi.nlm.nih.gov/nuccore/?term=txid10357%5BOrganism%3Aexp%5D) or search this (txid10357[Organism:exp]) in the nucleotide database to bring you to NCBI's entire collection of Betaherpesvirinae sumbfamily sequences.

+You can download them all by clicking on the 'Send To' link and select for these parameters which will be necessary for the code to function correctly: Complete Record, File, FASTA, Sequence Length

 ## Assignment Questions:

 1. We would like to compare HCMV transcriptomes 2- and 6-days post-infection (dpi).
 First, retrieve the following